 Swiss Cheese (111 calories per ounce) (14)

-Swiss cheese is pale yellow with holes throughout, which are the result of the addition of an enzyme called “propionic bacteria”.
+Swiss cheese is pale yellow or white with holes throughout, which are the result of the addition of an enzyme called “propionic bacteria”.
 Swiss cheese originated in Switzerland, but it is now made around the world.
 It has a mild flavor with a sweet, nutty taste that goes well on sandwiches or melted on vegetables or meats.

 Cheddar Cheese (115 calories per ounce) (14)